LN-Zap/bitcoin-blended-fee-estimator/README.md

 Please ensure that your server is properly configured to allow connections from the machine where lnd is running.
 You may need to adjust your firewall settings or other security configurations to allow this.

-In addition, you may need to adjust the settings of your mempool.space instance to allow API requests from this integration.
-Please refer to the mempool.space documentation for more information on this.
+In addition, you may need to adjust the settings of your Mempool or Esplora instance to allow API requests from this integration.
+Please refer to the respective documentation for more information on this.

-> **Note:** By default, this integration connects to the public API of mempool.space.
-However, for better performance and reliability, it is recommended to run your own instance of mempool.space and configure this integration to connect to it.
+> **Note:** By default, this integration connects to the public API of [mempool.space](https://mempool.space) and [blokstream.info](https://blockstream.info).
+However, for better performance and reliability, it is recommended to run your own instances of Mempool and Esplora and configure this integration to connect to those.

 ## Configuration Options